olisheldon/olisheldon.github.io/_projects/adventofcode23/day_15.md

 ### Software Engineering

 It was nice to use an abstract base class to define an interface for the instructions.
-This resulted in readable code.
+This resulted in nice, readable code.